Autumn has arrived, energy levels are shifting.

 take a few moments to turn within and reflect

-what it is time to let go of, what no longer serves you
+what it is time to release, what no longer serves you

 What is important to you right now?